adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - `share-change-path`: triggered when a share's path is modified.
 This event gets triggered together with `share-change` event.
 Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

 - `share-change-guest`: triggered when a share's `guest` property is modified.
 This event gets triggered together with `share-change` event.
 Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

+- `share-change-softquota`: triggered when a share's `soft-quota` property is modified.
+This event gets triggered together with `share-change` event.
+Its parameters are `current` (that is a copy of the share after the change) and `previous` (that is a copy of the share before the change).

 EXAMPLE:
 ```js